stipula-language/stipula-editor/README.md

 # Stipula Editor

 Stipula Editor is a web application developed with React that provides a graphical user interface for writing legal contracts in Stipula, a programming language designed for legal contracts.
+The code has been developed by Elia Venturi in his Undergraduate Thesis.

 ## Getting Started